samsonjaw/Colony-Counter/README.md

     return sure_fg, unknown
 ```

-4.Follow the GUI prompts to select an image and proceed through the steps of processing and counting the colonies.(press enter to next picture)
+4.Follow the GUI prompts to select an image and proceed through the steps of processing and counting the colonies.(Press enter to next picture / The number of colonies will print in terminal.)

 ## Contributing
 Contributions are welcome!